lerna-lite/lerna-lite/README.md

 1. Lerna repo was unmaintained for nearly 2 years (in early 2022, Lerna's dependencies were really out of date)
     - this is no longer the case since Nrwl, the company behind Nx, took over stewardship of Lerna
         - please note that Lerna-Lite fork was created couple months **before** Nrwl took over Lerna
-        - we replicate Lerna's PRs when possible (except Nx specific code will not be replicated)
+        - we now replicate Lerna's PRs when possible (except Nx specific code will not be replicated)
 2. A desire to create a smaller and a lighter alternative compared to the original all-in-one Lerna tool
     - Lerna-Lite is entirely modular, all commands are totally optional (install only what you really need).
 3. Rewrote the lib in TypeScript and build the project as ESM since v2.0 (you can still use it in a CJS environment)
-4. Replicated a few opened PRs from Lerna and add a few extra unique features into Lerna-Lite (see below)
+4. Replicated a few opened PRs from Lerna and add a few unique features into Lerna-Lite (see number 6 below)
 5. Lerna is becoming another Nx branded product (Lerna >=5.5 now requires **[Nx](https://nx.dev/)** while not required in Lerna-Lite)
    - if you already use Nx then it's probably better to use Lerna, but if you are not then Lerna-Lite is preferred
    - if you use other tools like TurboRepo and install Lerna (original) you end up downloading 2 similar tools
    - even TypeScript is now required in Lerna >=6 (even for a JS monorepo) however not required in Lerna-Lite
-6. Added a few unique features that are only available in Lerna-Lite:
+6. Added a few unique features that are available currently only in Lerna-Lite:
    - [`workspace:` protocol support](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#workspace-protocol) (*) Lerna added support for that too six months later in v6
    - [--dry-run](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--dry-run) to preview version/publish and changelogs locally
    - [lerna version --changelog-header-message "msg"](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--changelog-header-message-msg) it could be used to add sponsor badges in changelogs